© Crown copyright 2019

 While all cryptoassets use some form of Distributed Ledger Technology (DLT) not all applications of DLT involve cryptoassets.

 HMRC does not consider cryptoassets to be currency or money.
-This reflects the position previously set out by the Cryptoasset Taskforce report (CATF).
-The CATF have identified three types of cryptoassets:
+This reflects the position previously set out by the Cryptoasset Taskforce report .
+They have identified 3 types of cryptoassets:

 - exchange tokens